Inedo/inedo-docs/ProGet/reference/api/health.md

 sequence: 900
 ---

-The Health API allows users to quickly get information about the health and status of a specific instance of ProGet.
+Available starting in ProGet 5.2.9, the Health API allows users to quickly get information about the health and status of a specific instance of ProGet.

-Usage of this endpoint does not require an api key and can be accessed by simply adding the /health to your ProGet url `http://proget/health`.
+Usage of this endpoint does not require an api key and can be accessed by simply adding the `/health` to your ProGet url (e.g. `http://proget.kramerica.corp/health`).

-Sample output from the /health endpoint:
+Sample output from the `/health` endpoint:

 ```
 {